 What is HOBY?

-HOBY Maryland and Maryland Leadership Seminar, Inc. were formed in 1979 after Hugh O’Brian contacted the Maryland Jaycees, a service organization that continues to offer invaluable support.
-From our humble beginnings with 46 high schools represented, our annual leadership seminar now includes sophomores from over 250 public and private schools across the state.
-Likewise, our all-volunteer planning committee and staff reflects the growing involvement of our HOBY alumni — more and more former Ambassadors are volunteering their time as committee members, staff, speakers, and facilitators.
+From our humble beginnings with 46 high schools represented, our annual leadership seminar now includes sophomores from over 250 public and private schools across the state of Maryland.
+Likewise, our all-volunteer planning committee and staff reflects the growing involvement of our HOBY alumni — more and more former Ambassadors are returning to volunteer their time as committee members, staff, speakers, and facilitators.

-Our students are ambassadors for their schools, and referred to as such.
+Our students are Ambassadors for their schools, and referred to as such.
 After attending the Leadership Seminar or a Community Leadership Workshop (CLeW), Ambassadors return home with a greater sense of purpose.
-They create a ripple effect, focusing their enthusiasm and new set of resources to help make their schools and communities better places.

-Our Core Values:
+Our Core Values

 INTEGRITY